 The transportation department maintains a very streamlined, skeletal transportation route to service those students attending summer school programs.
 For students requiring specialized transportation, arrangements are made through consultation with the student’s Principal and the Manager of Transportation.

 Transportation of Individual Students

 The special needs of each student are assessed on an individual basis.
 First considered for transportation on the standard school bus, special provisions such as a bus monitor will be considered where necessary to assist the student in maintaining this level of independence and inclusion.
 In some cases a smaller specialized bus may be required to ensure student safety and to allow for the transporting of wheelchairs.

 Should individuals require closer supervision, a bus monitor may be considered to assist in this setting as well.
 In some cases, individual student transportation may need to be considered.
-This may be provided in the form of a taxi.
-This decision is based upon the physical, safety, and behavioural needs of the student through consultation between the school Principal and the Instructional Leadership Consultant-Special Education.
+These decisions are based upon the physical, safety, and behavioural needs of the student, and are requested through the school Principal.

 Board Tendering for Transportation of Students with Special Needs

 To date, the Board does not have separate, specialized criteria when considering the tendering of transportation for exceptional students.
 As per general population transporters, all Kawartha Pine Ridge transporters and bus drivers must hold a “B-Z License” which includes a criminal check.
 Bus operators provide evidence of criminal offence screening.
 Professional development is available upon request.
 As well, operators are provided information as appropriate for individual emergency plans for students.
 The Board includes equity, diversity, and inclusion principles in its general tendering processes.